-If you feel like you’re a square peg and AA is a round hole, don’t give up.
-That’s the word from experts advocating for more treatment approaches
+If you feel like you’re a square peg and AA is a round hole, don’t give up, say experts advocating for range of treatment approaches

 Not all people with substance abuse problems are the same.
 In turn, neither are all treatment approaches.